 Red light therapy, especially Joovv, is popular in professional sports and the training & fitness worlds because it’s been proven again and again to enhance physical performance, build muscle, and speed up recovery.

-This has been shown scientifically across hundreds of peer-reviewed clinical trials, and it’s shown anecdotally on fields and gyms, where NBA teams, UFC champions, USA Olympic athletes, and NFL all-pros like Patrick Peterson, DeMarcus Lawrence, and Keenan Allen are using Joovv every day for peak performance and faster muscle recovery.
+This has been shown scientifically across hundreds of peer-reviewed clinical trials, and it’s shown anecdotally on fields and gyms, where NBA teams, UFC champions, gold medalists, and NFL all-pros like Patrick Peterson, DeMarcus Lawrence, and Keenan Allen are using Joovv every day for peak performance and faster muscle recovery.
 The same is true of world-class trainers and fitness experts like Ben Greenfield, Dr. Sarah Ballantyne (aka Paleo Mom), and many others.